wiggi/Fairbrix/README.rst

-Fairbrix - a cryptocurrency with solid stance in favor of CPU and against GPU PoW based on scrypt
+Fairbrix - a cryptocurrency optimized for CPU mining using scrypt as a proof of work scheme.

-Based on multicoin-QT
+ - 5 minute block targets
+ - 25 coins per block (constant forever)
+ - 2016 blocks (1 week) to retarget difficulty
+This version (Fairbrix 0.3.27) is based on on multicoin-QT.

 ATTENTION!!!
 DON'T FORGET TO PLACE fbx.conf into your APPDATA or default fairbrix folder (%APPDATA%\fairbrix on Win, ~/.fairbrix/ on Unixes)

 The port and portsend value are 8591 by default.
 So you may want to open that port on your router.

-KNOWN BUG ON LINUX:
+Fairbrix 0.3.x known bugs:

-daemon being set to 1 seems to mess with Linux users on Ubuntu and some others.
+- Linux: daemon being set to 1 seems to mess with Linux users on Ubuntu and some others.
 If getting segfaults use daemon=0.
+- Windows qt-client: unresponsive while sending large transactions (can take several minutes)
+- Windows qt-client: ignores newly available connections if already running
+- Windows qt-client: not displaying UI after being minimized (it doesn't actually crash, double click on notification area symbol to "wake it up" again)
+- normally hidden "change" part of transactions visible in transactions list after restoring old (>100 transactions/mined blocks) wallet backup

 IMPORTANT!
 Windows users benefit from having both Daemon and Server set to 1 (far more responsive GUI)

-This has been implemented:

-- qmake / QtCreator project (.pro)

-- Compatibility with Linux (both GNOME and KDE), MacOSX and Windows

-- All functionality of the original client, including taskbar icon/menu

-- Tabbed interface

-- Asks for confirmation before sending coins

-- CSV export of transactions

-- User friendly transaction list with status icons, and real-time filtering

-- Show alternative icon when on testnet

-- Progress bar on initial block download

-This has to be done:

-- Start at system start

-- Internationalization (convert WX language files)

 Build instructions